MinecraftServerControl/mscs/README.md

 ie.

     sudo mscs send alpha say Hello world!

-## Updating MSCS
-Periodically Minecraft Server Control Script is updated to address bug fixes and add new features.
-To fetch the latest update, first `cd` into the folder where you downloaded MSCS.
-Then, type:

-    git pull
-    sudo make update

 ## Troubleshooting
 #### Permission denied when attempting to run `mscs create ...`